cyberark/secrets-provider-for-k8s/design/milestone_1_2_design_doc.md

 ##### Upgrade

 Because we will be using Helm Charts, we can easily supply customers with the Helm Charts for the current Milestone.
-All the customer would need to do is update their current Secrets Provider Chart. `helm update -f custom-values.yaml secrets-provider secrets-provider-<version>`
+All the customer would need to do is update their current Secrets Provider Chart. `helm upgrade -f custom-values.yaml secrets-provider secrets-provider-<version>`

 ##### Delete